RadotJar/faraway-fastness/_notes/lair-of-the-lamb.md

 investigate all the suspicious phenomena.
 You must learn to balance these competing needs if you wish to be good at dungeoncrawling.

+## Levelling up

+To reach level 1 and select a class, you must do one of:
+- Complete a Milestone
+- Find a Treasure

+The initial available classes are:
+- Fighter
+- Explorer
+- Thief
+- Venturer

+Other classes are unlocked through play.
+Some classes can be unlocked by being accepted into an organisation after completing some quest for them. (e.g. join a temple to unlock crusader).
+Some classes can only be unlocked through finding unique treasures or secret lore. (e.g. find a book of necromancy to unlock wizard).